SamG101-Developer/SPP-Primer-2/Writerside/topics/11-2-Ownership-Tracking.md

 where a move would have otherwise happened.
 This is superimposed on the numeric and boolean classes.
 As the `Copy` type is stateless, instead of using `sup Copy on T { }`, it is fine to use `@inherit[Copy]()`.

-The default `Copy` functionality is to recursively copy all attributes of the object.
-Therefore, it requires all the attributes' types to also superimpose the `Copy` type.
-As this is a compiler known class, special checks can be done with it.
+The `Copy` type doesn't require any attribute type's classes to also superimpose `Copy`.
+This is because the copy behaviour duplicates the source part of the memory, and allows it to be accessible via the correct type.
+This heavily simplified the logic required for copying.

 For a customized copying behaviour, the `Clone` type can be superimposed on the type.
 This allows the user to define their own _cloning_ behaviour, by overriding the `Clone::clone` method.
-The `Clone` and `Copy` types are completely independent, and don't require each other by default.
+The `Clone` and `Copy` types are completely independent, and don't require each other.

 **Example**